Bubblyworld/defreas/README.md

 The servers are implemented in Scala using the SBT build tool, with the LSP server run behind [a reverse proxy](https://github.com/wylieconlon/jsonrpc-ws-proxy).
 The web interface is a simple javascript application containing an embedded CodeMirror editor.

 ### Prerequisites
-You'll need the following software installed to run a DefReas instance.
+You'll need the following software installed to run a DefReas instance:
 * [npm](https://www.npmjs.com/)
 * [scalac](https://scala-lang.org)
 * [sbt](https://www.scala-sbt.org/index.html)